A McSweeney’s Books Q&A with T Cooper, Author of Real Man Adventures.

 by T Cooper (10/15/2012)

-A McSweeney’s Books Preview of Michelle Tea’s Mermaid in Chelsea Creek
+A McSweeney’s Books Preview of the Paperback Version of Michelle Tea’s Mermaid in Chelsea Creek

 Apocalypse of the Week: Time Machine